-The Hitchhikers Guide To The Galaxy 1: "You barbarians!
+The Hitchhiker's Guide to the Galaxy: "You barbarians!
 I'll sue the council for every penny it's got!
 I'll have you hung, drawn, and quartered!
 And whipped!
 And boiled...until...until...until you've had enough.
 And then I will do it again!
 And when I've finished I will take all the little bits, and I will JUMP on them!
 And I will carry on jumping on them until I get blisters, or I can think of anything even more unpleasant to do..."

 -Arthur Philip Dent, after his house is demolished.